Download North Cowichan Apps for your iPhone/iOS and Android mobile devices!

 The land was purchased in 2014 because it is central and convenient, especially with the new proposed hospital across the highway.
 The land was never in the ALR, but was rezoned, and went through the public hearing process, to ensure public input was heard.

 The construction of this project will demonstrate that it is possible to construct energy-efficient buildings in an economically sustainable way and that there can in fact be cost savings associated with energy efficiency.
-Many of the materials that will be used in the proposed building are innovative, such as mass timber.
 The new proposed detachment will be built with specific energy consumption targets, in order to achieve net zero.
 Currently, we are carrying out a feasibility study, with the help of funding from the Federation of Canadian Municipalities.

 Architect's rendering of the new RCMP facility